 This is where you might be expecting me to tell you what sort of modality I use during my therapy sessions; such things as Cognitive Behavioral Therapy, Solution Focused Therapy, or maybe Person Centered.
 To most people, that means absolutely nothing.
 Even though I may indeed use those modalities, I have really learned that its not necessarily what modality I use, but the connection I am able to make with my clients.
 What most people want to know is what am I like during a therapy session?

-I believe that therapy is collaboration between the client and therapist.
+I believe that therapy is a collaboration between the client and therapist.
 I am fully engaging and will not simply sit and nod my head while you share from your heart.
 My empathy and genuineness should help to make you feel more comfortable.
 Therefore, I prefer to have an environment where you can be casual and yourself.
 Our time together is for you–I will talk with you about your goals while in therapy and what sort of work we may do together to get you there.
 This may include work outside of the therapy office.
 I have found that most people like to receive “homework” as it helps them stay on track while waiting for the next therapy session.
 I may share with you readings, books, conferences etc. that I come across, which may be helpful in reaching your goals.
 Periodically, I will “check in” with you to make sure the work we are doing is meeting your needs.
 At any time, if you have any questions, concerns, suggestions, or ideas about how the therapeutic process is going, please feel free to share them.
-Again, I will stress that this is a collaboration.

 About me…My Education and Experience: